colts70/The-Sematic-Stack/README.md

 ## Hierarchical Expressed Semantic Stack (HESS)
 ### A Deterministic, Installable Semantic First-Hop for the Web
 #### A Semantic Protocol — Built for search engines and AI
+HESS / DFH is the "VIP Lane" for the AI Era.
+It is a legitimate structural upgrade that moves "meaning" from a marketing problem to a protocol solution.
 HESS/DFH is the "missing manual" built for machines to understand.

 Status: Draft v3.0 — Conceptually Stable